tonygilkerson/OpsDoc/docs/decks/jx-intro/jx-intro.md

 ---

-# Jenkins X
+# Development Tools

-## 7 Capabilities of Jenkins X

-Taken from the Accelerate book here are 7 practices of high performing teams.
+Taken from the *Accelerate* book here are 7 practices of high performing teams.
 Jenkins X uses open source software to automate these practices.

 **1. Use version control for all artifacts**